Nashville Predators make free agency splash by signing Steven Stamkos and Jonathan Marchessault

-The Nashville Predators make a big splash in the opening moments of NHL free agency Monday by signing Steven Stamkos, Jonathan Marchessault and Brady Skjei.
+The Nashville Predators made a big splash in the opening moments of NHL free agency Monday by signing Steven Stamkos, Jonathan Marchessault and Brady Skjei.

 Stamkos said he was signing with the Predators, leaving Tampa Bay after 16 seasons that included winning the Stanley Cup twice and making two other trips to the final.
 It was not immediately clear what the 34-year-old forward was getting in terms of years or dollars.

-Marchessault leaves Vegas after being an original member of the expansion Golden Knights in 2017 and helping them reach the final twice and win the Stanley Cup once.
+Marchessault was an original member of the expansion Vegas Golden Knights in 2017 and helped them reach the final twice and win the Stanley Cup once.
+He's coming off scoring a career-high 42 goals.

 Big money deals

-Tampa Bay traded defensemen Mikhail Sergachev to Utah and depth forward Tanner Jeannot to Los Angeles to clear significant cap space.
-But the team and Stamkos' camp could not come to terms to keep the 2008 No. 1 pick around.
+Tampa Bay traded defensemen Mikhail Sergachev to Utah and depth forward Tanner Jeannot to Los Angeles to clear cap space not to retain Stamkos but to add Guentzel.
+The Lightning still had roughly $7 million to spend, and general manager Julien BriseBois was expected to use it on another forward, either in free agency or by trade.

-“It’s part of the business: You’re not really sure what’s going to happen,” Guentzel said of Stamkos.
-“He’s a Hall of Famer, he’s a special player.
-I have the utmost respect or the guy.
-He’s just an unbelievable player.”

 Fresh off helping Florida win the Stanley Cup, defenseman Brandon Montour signed a $50 million, seven-year contract with Seattle.
 Cross-border rival Vancouver signed former Bruins winger Jake DeBrusk for $38.5 million over seven years.